 Petitions and complaints about violations of the Electoral Code during various stages of the election did not have a noticeable impact on election procedures.
-All appeals filed with the courts regarding decisions on the formation of election commissions (484) were either not granted (415) or left without consideration (69).1
+All appeals filed with the courts regarding decisions on the formation of election commissions (484) were either not granted (415) or left without consideration (69).2 effectiveness of judicial procedures for challenging violated rights is also hampered by the absence of genuine independence of judges.